CD-Chief/coding-challenges/README.md

 - Need to handle the last element in an array when doing comparisons in a loop
 - Don't make assumptions unless explicitly stated
 - Visualize the problem and the solution before starting
+- Go about recursion systematically

 ## 📈 Stats
-Problems solved: 8
+Total Problems solved: 9
+Leetcode: 8
+Hackerank: 1
-Last updated: Nov 3, 2025
+Last updated: Nov 4, 2025